Yuanshi9815/Video-Infinity/README.md

 ## Citation
 ```
 @article{
-  tan2023vinfinity,
+  tan2024videoinf,
   title={Video-Infinity: Distributed Long Video Generation},
   author={Zhenxiong Tan, Xingyi Yang, Songhua Liu, and Xinchao Wang},
   journal={arXiv preprint arXiv:2406.16260},
-  year={2023}
+  year={2024}
 }
 ```

 ## Acknowledgements
 Our project is based on the [VideoCrafter2](https://ailab-cvc.github.io/videocrafter2) model.
-We would like to thank the authors for their excellent work.
+We would like to thank the authors for their excellent work! ❤️